Overview

 clawhub_install | STRING | ClawHub install command (if available) |

-Skills are queried via the CLI — they're not loaded into workspace stubs:
+Skills are queried via Cypher — they're not loaded into workspace stubs:

 GRAPH Directive Specification